u-eff-gee/alpaca/README.md

 # **alpaca**: a linearly-polarized angular-correlation application

-An object-oriented C++ library with python bindings for direction-direction and direction-polarization correlations of two photons in a cascade of transitions between (nuclear) quantum states.
+An object-oriented C++ library with python bindings for direction-direction and polarization-direction correlations of two photons in a cascade of transitions between (nuclear) quantum states.

 ## Description

-The direction- and polarization vectors of different photons which are absorbed/emitted during a single internal electromagnetic transition sequence of a nucleus are correlated, and depend on the angular-momentum ('spin') quantum numbers and parities of the involved quantum states.
+The direction- and polarization vectors of different photons, which are absorbed/emitted during a single internal electromagnetic transition sequence of a nucleus, are correlated.
+The correlation depends on the angular-momentum ('spin') quantum numbers and parities of the involved quantum states.
-Since the relations are well known from the quantum theory of light, a measurement of the direction of emission or the polarization of photons with respect to some well-defined coordinate system gives a model-independent access to excited-state properties.
+Since the relations are well known from the quantum theory of light, a measurement of the direction of emission or the polarization of photons with respect to some well-defined coordinate system gives model-independent access to excited-state properties.

-This code implements analytical expressions for direction-direction and direction-polarization correlations between two photons in an arbitrarily long cascade.
+This code implements analytical expressions for direction-direction and polarization-direction correlations between two photons in an arbitrarily long cascade.
-More explicitly, the former answers the question:
+A direction-direction correlation answers the question:

 > Assume that a photon was observed which belongs to a transition between two nuclear states.
-What is the probability (density) for observing another photon that is emitted in the same sequence at a given polar angle relative to the direction of the first one?
+What is the probability (density) for observing another photon, which is emitted in the same sequence, at a given polar angle relative to the direction of the first one?

-The latter takes into account polarization information as well:
+A polarization-direction correlation takes polarization information into account as well:

 > Assume that a photon was observed which belongs to a transition between two nuclear states.
-What is the probability (density) for observing another photon that is emitted in the same sequence at a given polar angle relative to the direction and a given azimuthal angle relative to the polarization vector of the first one?
+What is the probability (density) for observing another photon, which is emitted in the same sequence, at a given polar angle relative to the direction and a given azimuthal angle relative to the polarization vector of the first one?

+This code was used to produce all numerical results in our review article on the angular-correlation formalism in the European Physical Journal A [1] (see also section 'Definition of Angles' below).
+It has been tested against an equivalent code in the `R` programming language by the coauthor of Ref.
+[1], C. Iliadis, and against many numerical results reported in the literature.

-The formalism used here was taken from a book chapter by L. C. Biedenharn [1].
+The formalism of this code, as well as the review article Ref.
+[1], are based a book chapter by L. C. Biedenharn [2].
 In particular, the convention of Biedenharn for the multipole-mixing ratio is used, where the sign of the mixing ratio depends on the notion of initial/final states and intermediate states of a cascade.

 ## Building (Linux)

 ### Prerequisites (C++)

-* [CMake](https://cmake.org/) (version >= 3.16 required for installation [2])
+* [CMake](https://cmake.org/) (version >= 3.16 required for installation [3])
 * C++ compiler which supports at least the C++11 standard.
 * [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/)
 * [doxygen](https://www.doxygen.nl/) and all its requirements for [displaying formulas](https://www.doxygen.nl/manual/formulas.html) (documentation, optional)